 Conservation of the ecosystem was a key factor during all phases of construction, as was having no impact on the species in the area and the Athabasca River.

 The new construction section had the following characteristics:

 - 27 structures (bridges and overpasses).

-- Infrastructure: 25 kilometres of a 6-lane road, 3 km of pedestrian paths, 27 new bridge structures, including bridges over railway lines
+- Infrastructure: 25 kilometres of a 6-lane road, 3 km of pedestrian paths, 27 new bridge structures, including bridges over railway lines, and 11 intersections.

 - Year of project completion: 2013